OCA/l10n-switzerland/l10n_ch_invoice_reports/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module adds possibility to print invoice report together with ISR and/or QR code
+This module adds possibility to print invoice report together with QR code

 **Table of contents**